Parables Home

 35 Sitting down, He called the twelve and says to them, “If anyone wants to be first, let him be last of all and servant of all.”

-Many of us with some age on us remind others that in the long-run God is faithful to His Children.
+Many of us with some age on us should remind others that in the long-run God is faithful to His Children.
 His answers depend upon our conformity to His will.
 He will always provide an answer if that conformity is there, He will not provide an answer if that conformity is not there.
 Again, in the long-run, I can look back at the difficulties, problems, sins, and all kinds of trouble of my past and definitely see that He has not only been faithful... but amazingly graceful, fulfilling His needs for me in abundance.
 I will always find myself humbled and blessed by the magnitude of His love for me.

 Mark tells us that part of Jesus' response came as He sat down and called them all together to hear His answer.
 A pretty clear indication that this was a serious question and they all needed to hear the answer.

-Each of us is responsible for understanding this verse and applying it to our Christian life and walk.
-Our God is a God of love and grace.
-The epitome of a human life is the human life He gave to His Son Jesus.
-He called Him to this human life in order to be the ideal servant; to give His life for all of the broken, desperately wicked humans that would ever live--in order that some would turn from their wicked ways (wicked in God's eyes), and love and believe, and believe in, His Son, and He would rescue (save) them and adopt them into His heavenly kingdom forever.
 The first lesson Jesus points to is for those who wish to "be first."
 They need to learn the lessons of how to be last.
 It seems like a major contradiction, but the second part of the lesson is learning to be important to God means to be able to see the value of all others and "minister" to them - becoming the servant of all - because of their value to God.
 And so, all of us are called therefore to become the humble servant, and do the wonders of God before a dying world that they too might believe, and believe in, His precious Son, and be saved, and live.
 It's why Jesus was servant to His heavenly father, came to earth and died for all men and women - because of God's love for mankind.
+Therefore, as we learn to be servants to our Heavenly Father, and our Lord King, we learn how to present His wonders before our dying world that they too might believe, and be saved.
+None of us are here to serve ourselves.

 SECTION 2, HUMILITY